simonrob/email-oauth2-proxy/README.md

 The proxy also supports the [client credentials grant](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) and [resource owner password credentials grant](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth-ropc) OAuth 2.0 flows if needed.
 Please note that currently only Office 365 is known to support these methods.
-In addition, when using the client credentials grant flow, Office 365 only supports IMAP/POP, [_not_ SMTP](https://learn.microsoft.com/en-us/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth#use-client-credentials-grant-flow-to-authenticate-imap-and-pop-connections).
+In addition, when using the client credentials grant flow, Office 365 only supports IMAP/POP, [_not_ SMTP](https://learn.microsoft.com/en-us/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth#use-client-credentials-grant-flow-to-authenticate-imap-and-pop-connections) (use [smtp2graph](https://github.com/EvanTrow/smtp2graph) instead here).
 See the [sample configuration file](emailproxy.config) for further details.